 While online dating exists in Portugal, its market remains smaller than in some comparable European countries and the United States.
 Even with this in mind, as with online dating sites in other countries, you should always remain vigilant; scams do happen.

 If online dating interests you, you’re likely to find that the most online activity tends to centre on major cities with younger and more tech-savvy groups of single professionals, such as Lisbon and Porto.

 This is also the case if you don’t speak fluent Portuguese.
 While English is likely to be fairly commonly spoken as a second language in more urban and cosmopolitan parts of Portugal, the language barrier might cause you some issues in more remote places.

 As in other countries, dating websites are available to cater for those looking to simply meet new people casually, or those hoping for a long-term relationship.
 While some websites are free, most will charge you – either for a subscription or to interact with other people’s profiles.
-To do this, you’ll usually need to purchase credits, which are sometimes known as ‘stamps’.
+To do this, you must purchase credits or stamps.

-In terms of specific dating sites in Portugal, there are various options – though a couple are more popular than others.
+In terms of specific dating sites in Portugal, there are various options – though some are more popular than others.
 Meetic.pt is one of the more popular sites, both in Portugal and Europe generally.
-Badoo also has plenty of members in Portugal, although with it being a free website, there’s more chance of encountering fake profiles.
+Badoo also has plenty of members in Portugal.
+However, with it being a free website, there’s a higher chance of encountering fake profiles.